International

 Legislative Power

 The Parliamentary Assembly is the highest legislative authority in Bosnia and Herzegovina.
 It is composed of the House of Representatives and the House of Peoples.
-All legislative decisions are made by the adoption in both houses of the Parliamentary Assembly.
+All legislative decisions are made by adoption in both houses of the Parliamentary Assembly.

 +